2020 Howard Bison football team

-The 2020 Howard Bison football team represented Howard University in the 2020–21 NCAA Division I FCS football season.
-The Bison played their home games at William H. Greene Stadium.
-They were a member of the Mid-Eastern Athletic Conference (MEAC).
-The Bison were led by first-year head coach Larry Scott.
+The 2020 Howard Bison football team represented Howard University as a member of the North Division of the Mid-Eastern Athletic Conference (MEAC) during the 2020–21 NCAA Division I FCS football season.
+Led by first-year head coach Larry Scott, the Bison compiled an overall record of 0–2 with an identical mark in conference play, placing last out of two teams in the MEAC's North Division.
+Howard played home games at William H. Greene Stadium in Washington, D.C.

 On July 16, 2020, the MEAC announced that it would cancel its fall sports seasons due to the COVID-19 pandemic.
 The league did not rule out the possibility of playing in the spring, and later released its spring schedule on December 14, 2020.